History History

 Slowly, Ireland on the move

-The feeling of the need to organize is born.
-Due to the lack of a method and a charismatic leader, several attempts at rebellion failed.
-Several associations were created to try to organize the struggle:
+A feeling of the need to organize was born.
+Due to a lack of method and a charismatic leader, several attempts at rebellion failed.
+Several associations were created to try and organize the struggle.

-In 1858, the Foundation of the Irish Republican Brotherhood was born.
-In 1875, Charles Stewart Parnell was elected member of parliament for the county of Meath.
+In 1858, the Irish Republican Brotherhood was founded.
+In 1875, Charles Stewart Parnell was elected Member of Parliament for County Meath.

 In 1879, the Agrarian League Foundation was born: the Irish National Land League was founded to campaign for fairer conditions for tenant farmers.
 The GAA (Gaelic Athletics Association) was founded in 1884 to promote "Gaelic" sports.

-The Home Rule Bill was defeated in the House of Commons in 1886
+The Home Rule Bill is rejected by the House of Commons in 1886.

-While becoming a leader, Charles Stewart Parnell was involved in a love scandal that destroyed his reputation and divided the Irish party.
-He died the following year in 1891
+As he became a leader, Charles Stewart Parnell became embroiled in a love scandal that destroyed his reputation and divided the Irish party.
+He died the following year in 1891.

-In Dublin, Conradh na Gaeilge, the Gaelic League was founded in 1893 to encourage the use of the Irish language, which was then little used because of the ban on it
+In Dublin, Conradh na Gaeilge, the Gaelic League was founded in 1893 to encourage the use of the Irish language, which was then little used because it had been banned.

-The same year, the Celtic Revival Movement was created around Lady Gregory, Edward Martyn, John Millington Synge and William Buttler.
-Around the Gaelic language, theater, poetry, a movement that will initiate the birth of the first National Theater of the Anglo-Saxon world
+The same year saw the creation of the Celtic Revival Movement, led by Lady Gregory, Edward Martyn, John Millington Synge and William Buttler.
+The movement's focus on the Gaelic language, theater and poetry would lead to the birth of the first National Theatre in the English-speaking world.

 1914 - 1922